edgedelta/edgedelta-forwarder/README.md

 - ED_ENDPOINT: Edge Delta hosted agent endpoint.
 (Required)

+- ED_FORWARD_LAMBDA_TAGS: If set to true, lambda tags are fetched by building the lambda function ARN from the log group name.
+Requires "tag.GetResources" permission.
+    This only works if log group name is in the format "/aws/lambda/<lambda_name>".
 - ED_PUSH_TIMEOUT_MS: Push timeout is the total duration of waiting for to send one batch of logs (in milliseconds).
 Default is 1000.
 - ED_RETRY_INTERVAL_MS: RetryInterval is the initial interval to wait until next retry (in milliseconds).
 It is increased exponentially until our process is shut down.
 Default is 100.